-- During the year ended 30 June 2015, Peter J. Nightingale had a controlling interest in an entity, MIS Corporate Pty Limited, which provided full administrative services, including rental accommodation, administrative staff, services and supplies, to the entity.
-Fees paid to MIS Corporate Pty Limited during the year, amounted to \$144,000 (2014 \$144,000).
-There were no outstanding amounts at 30 June 2015 (2014 \$nil). - During the year ended 30 June 2015, Peter J. Nightingale had a controlling interest in an entity, Rosignol Consultants Pty Limited, which provided consulting services specifically in relation to the capital raise conducted by the Company in October 2014.
-The additional fees paid to Rosignol Consultants Pty Limited during the period amounted to \$5,000.
-There were no outstanding amounts at 30 June 2015.
+- During the year ended 30 June 2016, Peter J. Nightingale had a controlling interest in an entity, MIS Corporate Pty Limited, which provided full administrative services, including rental accommodation, administrative staff, services and supplies, to the entity.
+Fees paid to MIS Corporate Pty Limited during the year, amounted to \$144,000 (2015 \$144,000).
+There were no outstanding amounts at 30 June 2016 (2015 \$nil). - During the year ended 30 June 2015, Peter J. Nightingale had a controlling interest in an entity, Rosignol Consultants Pty Limited, which provided consulting services specifically in relation to the capital raise conducted by the Company in October 2014.
+There was no additional fees paid to Rosignol Consultants Pty Limited during the period (2015-\$5,000).
+There were no outstanding amounts at 30 June 2016 and 30 June 2015.